 - We talked about the Hauraki Rail Trail Extension

-Dec 2019 - A toilet near the Miranda Bridge will be installed in early December.
+June 2020 - A toilet near the Miranda Bridge was installed.